rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd-topology-stacked-vs-external.md

 There is a file etcd.yaml for static pod that's on control plane node.

-#### 2. Kube-Apiserver pointing to local host or control plane for communication.
+#### 2. Kube-Apiserver etcd IP address pointing to local host or to ip of control plane node (server) for communication.

    ```
    kubectl describle pod kube-apiserver-cluster1-controlplane -n kube-system